NatLibFi/NDL-VuFind2-Vagrant/README.md

 When addressing the _centos_ machine, just add `centos` at the end of each command.

 <a href="https://docs.vagrantup.com/v2/cli/index.html">Vagrant documentation</a> for more info.

+### Troubleshooting

+1. Check the network connection is working.
+The virtual environment needs to load from several Internet resources and cannot build itself properly without them.
+Note that there might also be problems with the cloud resources themselves.

+2. As <a href="https://github.com/NatLibFi/NDL-VuFind2">NDL-VuFind2</a> is being actively developed some new settings and configuration options will be presented in its _.ini/yaml/json.sample_ files from time to time.
+While building the virtual machine these files are only copied if previous ones don't already exist.
+Therefore if problems arise there might be need to make a backup of the _.ini/yaml/json_ files in _local/config/vufind/_ & _local/config/finna/_ before deleting all of them (not the _.sample_ ones!).
+The files will then be copied anew next time the virtual machine is succesfully build.
+If needed the old settings can now be carried over manually from the backups.
+**A telltale sign of this is usually when the ubuntu machine fails to function properly or the PHP server crashes while the centos machine is working properly** (if built).

+3. The Ubuntu basebox is updated quite regularly so after `vagrant box update` it is not very common but quite possible that something breaks in the install scripts.
+If this happens and items 1 & 2 are already ruled out, run `vagrant up 2>&1 | tee ./vagrant-log.txt` with the default ubuntu.conf settings + create an issue describing shortly what happened and include the logfile.

 ### Known Issues
 - Possibly slightly slower than native LAMP/MAMP/WAMP but shouldn't be a real issue.
 YMMV though, so worst case, try adding more VirtualMemory in VagrantConf.rb (and/or v.cpus in Vagrantfile).<br>